ALai57/kaleidoscope/readme.md

 The template includes:
 - Server with handler
 - Basic template for sortable react table
-- Postgres backend (not validated yet)
+- Postgres backend
+- Single page app with navigation between screens

 *Servers and development environment*